stackbuilders/image_metadata_validator/README.md

     $ gem install image_metadata_validator

 ## Usage
-For instance if you have a carrierewave uploader called `BackgroundImageUploader`, you can validate it's with and height in the following way:
+For instance if you have a Carrierwave uploader called `BackgroundImageUploader`, you can validate it's with and height in the following way:

 ```ruby
 mount_uploader :background_image, BackgroundImageUploader